henkelmax/mod-gradle-scripts/readme.md

 **If `use_shadow` is active**

-The Gradle plugin `com.github.johnrengelman.shadow` needs to applied before applying this script.
+The Gradle plugin `com.gradleup.shadow` needs to applied before applying this script.

 **If `mod_loader` `fabric` is used**